 Stretch-and-fold.
 After resting, give the dough its first series of stretch-and-folds.
 Repeat the stretch-and-fold technique a total of 4 times, including the first one, at 20–30 minute intervals.

 Shaping.
-After the dough has increased in size, lightly flour a working surface with about 2ft of area cleared.
-Gently tip the dough out of its tub and onto the countertop, using a lightly floured hand to encourage it out if necessary.
+After the dough has increased in size, prepare a clean, clear working surface of about 2ft.
+Don’t flour the work surface: the tension of the sticky dough against the work surface will create a firmer loaf shape.
+With a lightly floured hand, gently tip the dough out of its tub and onto the countertop.
 You don't want the dough to drop and allow its gases to escape, so take your time and do this gently.

 - If you’re preparing more than one loaf, dust the center of the dough with a line of flour, then use a bench scraper or dough knife to cut and divide the dough.

 Proofing.
 Dust a proofing basket or a towel-lined bowl with flour (preferably rice flour).
-Using the bench knife for assistance, gently lift your shaped dough ball and place it seam-side-up into the basket.
+Using the bench scraper for assistance, gently lift your shaped dough ball and place it seam-side-up into the basket.

 Put the basket(s) into the fridge, where the dough will proof overnight.
 To help prevent the dough from drying out, put the baskets inside a plastic bag or place a plastic shower cap over them.